pnp/sp-dev-solutions/solutions/LeadsLOBSolution/README.md

 Version|Date|Comments
 -------|----|--------
-1.3.0|May 18, 2020|Extended with Teams messaging extension
-1.2.0|May 11, 2020|Extended with a Teams task module
-1.1.0|May 1, 2020|Extended with a multi-tab personal Teams app configuration
+1.4.0|May 19, 2020|Extended with the ability to create a reminder in Planner for the specific lead 1.3.0|May 18, 2020|Extended with Teams messaging extension 1.2.0|May 11, 2020|Extended with a Teams task module 1.1.0|May 1, 2020|Extended with a multi-tab personal Teams app configuration